Home » India » Delhi » National Museum of India

 Embark on an interactive journey at the National Museum of India, New Delhi, bridging history and modern technology.
 Innovative exhibits let you engage with artifacts through virtual reality, deepening your understanding of India’s rich heritage.

-Education at National Museum of India: Engaging Programs
+Education at the National Museum of India: Engaging Programs

 The National Museum of India, New Delhi, serves as more than a repository; it’s an educational hub.
 Our diverse range of workshops, lectures, and seminars invite learners of all ages to deepen their understanding of Indian history and culture.